Agentic AI Architecture: From Prompt to Goal-Directed¶

 - Snapshot-based rollback: system state is snapshotted before consequential actions; rollback is defined before execution begins (arXiv:2602.10479) — see Rollback-First Design

-The paper observes ecosystem convergence on shared infrastructure parallel to web-services maturation: standardized agent loops, tool registries, and auditable control mechanisms.
-Multiple frameworks now implement the cognitive/execution separation, typed tool interfaces, and governance checklists above (arXiv:2602.10479).
-Building on these patterns now avoids architectural retrofits later.
+The paper notes the industry converging on shared infrastructure, much as web services matured: standardized agent loops, tool registries, and auditable control mechanisms.
+Many frameworks now build in the cognitive/execution separation, typed tool interfaces, and governance checklists above (arXiv:2602.10479).
+Building on these patterns now saves you a retrofit later.

 The cognitive/execution separation adds structural overhead.
-Three conditions where it costs more than it returns:
+It costs more than it returns in three cases.

 - Simple single-turn tasks.
-If the agent calls one tool and terminates (a single turn, not a loop), typed interfaces and a separate execution layer add engineering overhead with no reliability benefit.
-A direct function call is cheaper and easier to test.
+If the agent calls one tool and stops (a single turn, not a loop), typed interfaces and a separate execution layer add overhead with no reliability gain.
+A direct function call is cheaper to test.

 - Rapid prototyping.
 Strict schema contracts slow iteration.
-Early-stage agents benefit from fluid coupling; formal separation is a refactoring target once the interface stabilizes.
+Early-stage agents do better with fluid coupling; formal separation is a refactoring target once the interface stabilizes.

 - Low-throughput, human-supervised workflows.
-Auditability at the tool boundary (trajectory logging) matters when agents run autonomously at volume.
-A reviewer inspecting every action replaces much of what formal audit logging provides — adding the full harness before volume justifies it is maintenance cost with no proportionate gain.
+Auditability at the tool boundary (trajectory logging) matters at volume.
+A reviewer who inspects every action replaces much of what audit logging gives you, so the full harness too early is just maintenance cost.

 Example¶